Author Guidelines

 Manuscript Preparation

-1. Title: For Thai articles, the manuscript title should be presented in both Thai and English.
-The Thai title should be displayed first, followed by the English title on the subsequent line.
-For English articles, there is no need to provide the original title in Thai.
+1. Title: The article must include both Thai and English titles.
+The Thai title should appear first, followed by the English title on the next line.

 3. Affiliation: